trunghh11/shop/README.md

-# Admin Side (Separate Repo: [shopAdmin](https://github.com/itfeelsharsh/shopAdmin)):
+# Admin Side (Separate Repo: [shopAdmin](https://github.com/trunghh11/shopAdmin)):
  (made with React + Firebase no server deployment required, can-be hosted on CloudFlare pages, Vercel, Netlify, Firebase Hosting Etc.)

-# KamiKoto - Exquisite Japanese Stationery E-Commerce Web App
+# TSii - Buying, Selling, and Exchanging products in schools Web App

-Welcome to KamiKoto, a beautifully crafted e-commerce platform offering a seamless shopping experience for exquisite Japanese stationery.
 This project is built using **React.js** and **Firebase**, delivering a delightful UI/UX and mobile-friendly experience for all users.

 ---